Cristian Rosso

-Cristian Rosso (born 29 January 1984 in Mar del Plata, Argentina) is an Argentine rower.
+Cristian Alberto Rosso (born 29 January 1984) is an Argentine rower.
 He competed in the double sculls at the 2012 Summer Olympics where he finished 4th together with Ariel Suárez.
 Cristian has won two gold medals at the 2011 Pan American Games, two medals at the 2015 Pan American Games (silver and bronze) and a silver medal at the 2007 Pan American Games.